gustavodamazio/mdir-run/README.md

 # mdir-run

-A powerful Go-based command-line tool designed to execute a series of commands across multiple directories concurrently.
+A powerful Go-based tool designed to execute a series of commands across multiple directories concurrently.
 It streamlines batch operations by automating tasks such as code updates, deployments, and maintenance across numerous projects.
+Available in both command-line and graphical interface modes.

 ## Key Features

 - **Concurrent Execution**: Run commands in multiple directories with configurable concurrency levels to optimize performance.
+- **Multiple Interfaces**: Use either command-line or graphical user interface.
 - **Interactive and Non-Interactive Modes**: Provide inputs via command-line flags or interactively through prompts.
-- **Real-Time Progress Tracking**: Monitor the execution status of commands in each directory with live updates in the terminal.
+- **Real-Time Progress Tracking**: Monitor the execution status of commands in each directory with live updates.
 - **Comprehensive Logging System**:
   - Generates a main `script.log` file with execution status for all operations
   - Creates individual detailed logs for successes and errors